mehmet-cem-toker/mehmet-cem-toker.github.io/_pages/cv.md

 Education
 ======
-M2 Master's in Nuclear Engineering - Decommissioning and Radioactive Waste Management Paris-Saclay University & Ecole des ponts Paristech | Ongoing
+M2 Master's in Nuclear Engineering - Decommissioning and Radioactive Waste Management Paris-Saclay University & Ecole des ponts Paristech | 2022

 Courses based on Radiation Protection, PWR Functional Description, Nuclear Fuel Cycles, Nuclear Reactor Systems, Introduction to Safety, Criticality-Safety, Risk Management, Politics, Strategy and Management of Decommissioning, Dismantling and Waste Decommissioning, Politics, Strategy and Management of Decommissioning, Dismantling and Waste Decommissioning, Methods of Decommissioning proceed are to be taken.